-Flame point Himalayans are unique in that their body coat remains very white, and their red color points do not spread as they grow older compared to other colors of the Himalayans.
-As most Himalayans grow older, the color of their points along with a rich cream color eventually spreads to other areas such as their back.
-The flame point coloring tends to remain on the points, including the mask of the face, ears, paws and tail.
+Flame point Himalayans are also unique in that while their body coat remains white, their red color points do not spread as they grow older unlike other Himalayans.
+With most other Himalayans, the color of their points along with a rich cream color eventually spreads to other areas such as their back as they get older.
+With flame points, the point coloring tends to remain in place, including on the mask of the face, ears, paws and tail.

 Advice About Choosing a Kitten

 If you are able to purchase a kitten from a breeder, Burkwit advised this to be the best option, "because you can learn about the conditions in which the kitten was raised."
 She outlined several criteria to use to evaluate closely a Himalayan breeder.

 Kittens should live with its natural mother until they are at least 12 weeks old.
 This allows them to learn from their mother and littermates and learn appropriate play and body language.
 It also gives them a chance to build up their immune systems.

 The kitten should grow up interacting with their father and other cats in the household in social family activities.